prawnsgamers/prawnsgamers.github.io/kalamala/Rules - Quick Rules.md

 A turn is illegal if:

  - It makes no change to the state of the game.
- - It causes the state of the game to be identical to one earlier in the game.
+ - It causes the state of the game to be identical to any one earlier in the game.

 End of the Game
 ===============